There are many ways to come and visit York, find the one that's right for you

 Travel by Car

-Approximate Journey Times and Distances - If you come to York by car the approximate journey times and distances are as follows:
+If you come to York by car the approximate journey times and distances are:

 There are several places in York where you can leave your luggage whilst enjoying the city.
-The left luggage has moved from Platform 1 at the railway station to Queen Street.
-Lockers are also available at the National Railway Museum near the railway station and at Europcar.
+Lockers are available at the National Railway Museum near the railway station and at the Left Luggage office located next to the Europcar Office on Queen Street adjacent to the long stay car park.
+There’s also YorBag, located on High Petergate, offering low prices for all day storage.